 Today, the A.J.
-Meerwald is used by the Bayshore Discovery Project for onboard educational programs in the Delaware Bay near Bivalve, and at other ports in the New Jersey, Pennsylvania, and Delaware region.
+Meerwald is used by the Bayshore Center at Bivalve for onboard educational programs in the Delaware Bay near Bivalve, and at other ports in the New Jersey, Pennsylvania, and Delaware region.
 The A.J.
 Meerwald was added to the National Register of Historic Places on November 7, 1995.

 Name: A.J.
 Meerwald